Paul Quinn College: Trayvon Martin verdict

 On March 23, 2012, hundreds of community members joined Paul Quinn students to protest the shooting of 17-year-old Trayvon Martin in Sanford, Florida, by George Zimmerman on February 26 of the same year.

 August 6, 2013, vice-president of content with HBCU Buzz, Robert K. Hoggard wrote, "Incensed by the legal protections that led to Zimmerman’s acquittal for the killing of Trayvon Martin, Paul Quinn College, a historically black college in Southern Dallas, is offering the new $7,500 Scholarship for Social Justice to a student who shows potential to bring about change in the community and in the justice system."

 Student organizations

 Student organizations on campus include the Student Government Association, class organizations, the Vocal Ensemble, and the PQC Spirit Team.
-Furthermore, students can be initiated into honor societies, such as Phi Delta Kappa and Alpha Chi National College Honor Society, as well as National Pan-Hellenic Council fraternities and sororities.
+Furthermore, students can be initiated into honor societies, such as Phi Delta Kappa and Alpha Chi honor society, as well as National Pan-Hellenic Council fraternities and sororities.
 PQC also offers Multicultural Greek Council organizations.